 It's 8:00 a.m. on Monday.
-You walk through the doors to your first day at work and you hear a commotion.
-As it becomes clearer, it's the sounds of noisemakers and cheers.
-There's a tunnel of raised arms that your new coworkers have formed, as you go underneath, a red carpet is rolled out for you.
+You walk through the doors to your first day at work, and you hear a commotion.
+As it becomes clearer, you realize it's the sound of people cheering.
+There's a tunnel of raised arms that your new coworkers have formed; as you go underneath, a red carpet is rolled out for you.

 Inspiring a Movement

-Nearly six years ago, one individual in a single department at Southwest Airlines was exposed to the life-changing research of CliftonStrengths.
+It all started with one individual in a single department at Southwest Airlines who was exposed to the life-changing research of CliftonStrengths.
 What started as a grassroots movement in the organization has turned into nearly 100% of the departments committing to CliftonStrengths implementation, starting their journey to make Southwest Airlines the world's first strengths-based airline.